Kuadrant/multicluster-gateway-controller/docs/installation/control-plane-installation.md

 ## Creating a ManagedZone

-To manage the creation of DNS records, MGC uses [ManagedZone](../dnspolicy/managed-zone.md) resources.
-A `ManagedZone` can be configured to use DNS Zones on either AWS (Route53), and GCP.
-We will now create a ManagedZone on the cluster using AWS credentials.
+To manage the creation of DNS records, MGC uses [ManagedZone](https://docs.kuadrant.io/multicluster-gateway-controller/docs/how-to/managedZone/) resources.
+A `ManagedZone` can be configured to use DNS Zones on both AWS (Route53), and GCP (Cloud DNS).

-First, export the [environment variables detailed here](https://docs.kuadrant.io/multicluster-gateway-controller/docs/getting-started/#config) in a terminal session.
+First, depending on the provider you would like to use export the [environment variables detailed here](https://docs.kuadrant.io/multicluster-gateway-controller/docs/getting-started/#config) in a terminal session.

-Next, create a secret containing the AWS credentials.
+Next, create a secret containing either the AWS or GCP credentials.
 We'll also create a namespace for your MGC configs:

+#### AWS:
 ```bash
 cat <<EOF | kubectl apply -f -
 apiVersion: v1